 Mount Juliet is a medium-sized city located in the state of Tennessee.
 With a population of 39,289 people and 12 constituent neighborhoods, Mount Juliet is the 21st largest community in Tennessee.
 Mount Juliet has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Mount Juliet, where the median household income is $93,096.00.

 Mount Juliet real estate is some of the most expensive in Tennessee, although Mount Juliet house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Juliet is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mount Juliet isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mount Juliet are a mix of both white- and blue-collar jobs.
 Overall, Mount Juliet is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Mount Juliet who work in management occupations (12.40%), office and administrative support (12.19%), and sales jobs (9.49%).
+There are especially a lot of people living in Mount Juliet who work in management occupations (12.46%), office and administrative support (11.74%), and sales jobs (10.87%).

 Also of interest is that Mount Juliet has more people living here who work in computers and math than 95% of the places in the US.